 No. A person can adopt if they are married or single.
 If a person is married, the spouse may be required to join in the petition, unless they’re excused for good cause.

-Note: Although martial status is not one of the Florida adoption requirements if you are married to the child’s other parent (step-parent or second-parent adoption), it impacts the process to complete the adoption.
+Note: Although marital status is not one of the Florida adoption requirements, if you are married to the child’s other parent (step-parent or second-parent adoption), it impacts the process to complete the adoption.

 Can same-sex couples adopt in Florida?